dashingDragon/cafet/README.md

 * `pages`: Different pages of the app, following the Next.js scheme, they only take the arguments in the URL and pass it to a component in `components`
 * `components`: Contains the UI components
 * `lib`: Contains all of the data structures and logic (in custom hooks)

+## TODO list

+Here is the TODO-list of the project, for the staff-side app :
+- [x] add list of customers
+- [x] add menu to edit customer account, balance
+- [x] add servings, drinks and snacks images
+- [x] add product editor
+- [ ] add history of transactions for users
+- [ ] make a statistical graph for products
+- [ ] make a better theme

+For the customer-side app :
+- [ ] add the order page
+- [ ] add the customer profile page
+- [ ] take allergies into account
+- [ ] add breakfast menu
+- [ ] add formulas (serving+drink, serving+snack...)
+- [ ] add current orders screen for staffs
+- [ ] send customers notifications when
+- [ ] add favorites recommendations
+- [ ] recommend trending foods ?